POST-CONGRESS VISITS

 • The Presidential Palace is the dominant landmark in Hodža Square.
 It was built after 1760 as a garden palace for Anton Grassalkovich with a decorative garden.

 • Church of St Elisabeth (Blue Church) is an Art Nouveau ecclesiastical sight in Bratislava’s Old Town.
+Dedicated to Hungarian Saint Elisabeth (from the Arpad royal family), it was intended as a symbolic mausoleum for Empress Elisabeth (Sissi).

 The coach trip for lunch will actually constitute a technical visit focused on the solutions addressing traffic situation in Bratislava, stemming from the necessity to commence building a ring road and erect several bridges over the Danube.
 Currently, the city is traversed by the D1 and D2 motorways, managed by the National Motorway Company (three bridges over the Danube) and the D4 motorway (one bridge over the Danube), which is being managed by the D4/R7 concession company (Zero Bypass) and constructed as a PPP project.
 Two bridges on the city’s roads are under the City of Bratislava’s management.